Data Management Plans (DMPs)

 OMAFRA access to project data

-For all recipients of funding and resources through the Ontario Agri-Food Innovation Alliance, OMAFRA is entitled to request and be granted access to all data generated using Alliance funds.
+For all recipients of funding and resources from the Ontario Agri-Food Innovation Alliance, OMAFRA is entitled to request and be granted access to all data generated using Alliance funds.
 You must contact Alliance research program administration before entering into any agreement that may limit the Ministry's right to access data generated as part of an Alliance-supported project, including non-disclosure agreements or third-party data agreements.
 Please contact Stacy Favrin, Senior Manager, OMAFRA/UofG Research Programs (favrinst[at]uoguelph.ca) for guidance before entering into any access-limiting agreements.

 Completing your DMP